-Note that membership of an administrative group is used to control which users can access the admin part of the web interface.
-These users will also be able to set permissions on folders (see section 5).
+Members of a group specified as an administrative group with login rights to the CLC Bioinformatics Database will be configure the CLC Bioinformatics Database using the functionality under the Admin tab of the web adminstrative interface, as well as set permissions on folders of data, as described in section 5.
 For the built-in authentication method, this means adding particular users to the built-in admin group.
 For Active Directory or LDAP, this means designating a group in the box labeled Admin group name and adding any users who should be administrators of the CLC Server to this group.